A Hodge theoretic projective structure on Riemann surfaces: Acknowledgements

 \section{Acknowledgements}

+We thank the referee for helpful comments to improve the exposition.
 We warmly thank Alessandro Ghigi for several useful discussions on the properties of the form $\widehat{\eta}$.
 We are grateful to Scott Wolpert for the argument in Remark \ref{rgenus2}.
 We thank Richard Hain for a helpful correspondence.
 I. Biswas is supported by a J. C. Bose Fellowship, and school of mathematics, TIFR, is supported by 12-R$\&$D-TFR-5.01-0500.
 E. Colombo, P. Frediani and G. P. Pirola are partially supported by by MIUR PRIN 2017 ``Moduli spaces and Lie Theory'' and by INdAM (GNSAGA).
 P. Frediani and G. P. Pirola are partially supported by MIUR, Programma Dipartimenti di Eccellenza (2018-2022) - Dipartimento di Matematica ``F. Casorati'', Universit\`a degli Studi di Pavia.